 For a meaningful comparison, I recorded both images with a custom white balance created with the Coastalopt 60 mm.
 Because of the different focal length of the two lenses, I cropped the image taken with the Coastalopt 60 mm to approximately match the one taken with the 300 mm, then reduced both images for web presentation.
 I did not otherwise post-process the two images.

-Interestingly, both lenses show well the difference in false-color between the front of the car (and possibly the roof) and the rest, indicating that parts of this car exterior had substantial replacements, repair and/or repainting, likely after a crash.
+Interestingly, both lenses show well the difference in false-color between the front of the car (and possibly the bonnet/engine hood) and the rest, indicating that parts of this car exterior had substantial replacements, repair and/or repainting, likely after a crash.
 The car is light gray in VIS, with no obvious mismatches in color.

 The image recorded with the Soligor 300 mm shows a slight bluish color cast, which suggests that the lens transmits less UV in the 350-375 nm band than the Coastalopt.
 However, the difference is only moderate.
 Although the Coastalopt also displays a higher contrast, the Soligor is not bad in this respect.

 The color histograms of the two pictures show the same story in a different way.
 Both histogram heights are normalized, so the high green peak near the left side of the Soligor histogram causes the rest of the histogram to be artificially compressed in height along the y axis.
 Higher color values (= lighter colors) are on the right side of the histograms.
 Yellow is a superposition of red and green values.
 Magenta is a superposition of red and blue.
 White is a superposition of all three primary colors.